 The USB cable can reduce the charging current even if your power supply is working correctly.
 This might happen with excessively long or thin cables.

 To solve this, use as short a cord as is practical.
 Or, upgrade to a thicker, higher current handling cable.
-We suggest keeping cable lengths to six feet or less, and to choose a cable that is certified to carry at least 1.0 amps.
+We suggest keeping cable lengths to six feet or less.
+Furthermore, choose a cable that its maker certifies to carry at least 1.0 amps.

 4. The Speaker’s Battery Might Need Replaced

 As lithium ion batteries age, they can spoil.
-That is, they lose their ability to fully recharge, and the characteristics of the charging current they draw changes as they get older.
-Normally, as a battery recharges, it draws less and less charge current.
+That is, they lose their ability to fully recharge.
+Plus, the characteristics of the charging current changes as they age.
+Normally, during recharging, a battery draws less and less charge current as charging progresses.
 We believe that the JBL Clip 4 monitors this.
-Then when the charge current falls to a value that it interprets as the battery being fully charged, then it shuts off the red light.
+Then when the charge current falls to the “full” value, then the red light shuts off.
 But faulty battery cells may not behave this way, and instead, continue drawing higher current.
 Therefore, the current never falls to the fully charged value, and so the red lamp never turns off.

 To fix this, replace the battery, although you can’t easily get to it in the JBL Clip 4.
 Changing the battery requires that you disassemble the speaker.
-Note that doing this likely breaks the waterproof seal so that the speaker no longer resists damage if you get it wet.
+Note that doing this likely breaks the waterproof seal.
+And without that, the speaker no longer resists damage if moisture gets in.
 Breaking this seal may also change how the speaker sounds as well.
-So battery replacement should be done by someone who can pick the right replacement battery, and is able to restore the seal as they reassemble the speaker.
-A good battery should fit inside and provide 3.7 volts and 3.85 watt-hours at least.
-But we suggest using only JBL approved replacement batteries for this speaker.
+So only qualified personnel should replace the battery.
+They should also be able to restore the seal as they reassemble the speaker.

 5. The Speaker Might be Defective when the JBL Clip 4 Red Light Stays On

-Even if you have a large enough power supply and cable with a working battery, the charging current that actually reaches the battery may be too high or too low.
+Even if you have a large enough power supply, the charging current may be too high or too low.
 The can happen when the battery management electronics inside the Clip 4 fail.
 These circuits monitor the battery and shut off the charging current when they deem the battery as fully recharged.
 But when they malfunction, the battery might get no charging current at all, and thus never recharge.
-Again, in this case, the red light might never turn off while the charger is connected.
+Again, in this case, the red light might never turn off while the charger is working.
 You would also notice that the speaker doesn’t play as long before going dead.
 Or it might not play at all except when you have the adapter connected.

-The most practical solution here, given the relatively low cost of the JBL Clip 4, is simply to get a new speaker.
-The circuits in this model are highly miniaturized.
+The most practical solution here, is simply to get a new speaker.
+The circuits in this model are very small and hard to work with without advanced skills.
 So unless you can replace the system board(s), just buy another speaker.